context-driven-testing-toolkit/json-schema-command/README.md

 `json_schema` is a bash script that does two things:

-1. List unique paths (using pseudocode).
+1. List unique paths using valid `jq` queries that you can then use to retrieve those paths if you wish.
-1. Count how many times each unique path occurs.
+2. Count how many times each _unique_ path occurs in the document.

 ### List the unique paths in a JSON document